 It’s that time of year where many of us are experiencing the “end of summer madness.”
 You know what I am talking about.
-This is when one is surrounded by a plethora of summer projects and unfinished tasks that need to be completed, meanwfisher-of-men-1hile, the new fall schedule demands adherence.
+This is when one is surrounded by a plethora of summer projects and unfinished tasks that need to be completed, meanwhile, the new fall schedule demands adherence.
 School and sports season has officially begun, along with all of the relentless requirements that go with it.
 Yet, many cannot walk through the house or work place without being bombarded with stuff that needs to be cleaned, maintained, sorted, repaired or organized.
 It seems that everything and everyone commands your attention.
 Layer on a couple of weeks of sweltering heat that keep folks from going anywhere they don’t absolutely have to, most won’t even go into their garage right now, and you have the potential for pandemonium.
 You can usually diagnose this communal confusion in the pathetic response that parents and students share when the threat of one more thing is to be added on.
 To say that “their plates are full” is an understatement; things are in perilous danger of falling off.
 People are on the verge of being “stressed out”; some crossed that bridge two weeks ago.
 Jesus help!

 This is the part where the hero of the story enters the scene.
 This one doesn’t use the theatrics of the usual brand nor the skill sets that allow entrance into the secret society of super heroes.
 Providing peace that surpasses all human understanding is a unique ability limited to the “Prince of Peace” himself.
 Interesting that there is so much controversy and argument over the issues of peace and its ultimate source.
 Mention the word peace and almost everyone is in affirmation; say the name Jesus and many don’t want peace enough to have to be in allegiance to him.
 But why?